vzaccaria/most/README.md

 contributors are Gianluca Palermo, Fabrizio Castro, Giovanni Mariani, Vailati Mattia, and Franzini Paolo.

-MOST is derived from System Tuning Shell and Multicube Explorer.
+MOST is derived from two projects: the System Tuning Shell and Multicube Explorer.
 The System Tuning Shell was originally designed and coded internally at Politecnico di Milano by Vittorio Zaccaria while Lorenzo Salvemini, Simone Valsecchi and Gianluca Palermo contributed to various aspects of the implementation and testing.
+The prefix `st_` in front of source code files is an heritage coming from the System Tuning Shell.

 Multicube Explorer was a tool developed for the Multicube project (MULTICUBE FP7-216693) by Politecnico di Milano and Università della Svizzera Italiana.
 Its